indeadkiyo/linux-lens2.0/README.md

 1.  go to settings
 2.  go to keyboard
 3.  look for shortcut
-4.  then set the .bin file with a shortcut
+4.  then set the .sh file with a shortcut
 5.  and done.
 6.  i'm sorry, i dont know how to in other's